About

 Committing to a summer away is difficult.
 There are countless reasons why a boy may be nervous to make the leap of faith to attend Pine Island.
 Most nine- to fiftteen-year-old boys are not ready to make this decision.
 The benefits of independence, making new friends, and entertaining oneself without screens are difficult to grasp for potential campers.
 If you are interested in your son attending Pine Island, we recommend following these steps:

-1. Attend a Zoom or in-person gathering with returning families and Director Sumner Ford.
+1. Attend a Zoom or in-person gathering with returning families and our director.
 These are terrific opportunities to build excitement about camp.

 2. Ask us to connect you with a returning family.
 Our camp families are happy to meet with new families to help form friendships before camp begins.

-3. Regardless of your son’s hesitation, it’s well worth meeting 1:1 with Sumner.
-He can help bring the joy of being a camper at Pine Island to life, and address your son’s specific reservations.
+3. Regardless of your son’s hesitation, it’s well worth meeting 1:1.
+We can help bring the joy of being a camper at Pine Island to life, and address your son’s specific reservations.

 I love your camp, but can’t convince my spouse/partner to let our son go.
 Any suggestions?